TIMOTHY

 Statistical Methods Group.
 His primary work focuses on studies that include

-a key survey methodologist for the Annual Survey of Refugees a national study that collects data on
+He is also a key survey methodologist for the Annual Survey of Refugees a national study that collects data on

 the assimilation of refugees in the United States.
 He is an expert with working